Fly Fishing Knots: Non-Slip Mono Loop Video

 The Non-Slip Mono Loop is a very strong loop knot that allows a fly to hang free at the tippet connection.
-It's best in monofilament smaller than 20 lb test.
+It's best in a monofilament small than 20lb test.